-Nonfunctional Windows 10 microphones may not be a frequent occurrence, but there have been a few factors that have triggered this issue.
+It may not be a frequent occurrence that your microphone is not working, but there could have been a few factors to trigger this issue.
 One common culprit is when updates are not properly installed.
-It could also be a hardware issue, and in such case your technician may be the best bet in fixing it.
+It could also be a hardware issue, and in such case, your technician may be the best bet to fix it.

-For this mic issue and many other issues on the computer, it is highly recommended to first check drivers, as they may have malfunctioned or simply become outdated.
+For this mic issue and many other issues on the computer, it is highly recommended to check the drivers, as they may have malfunctioned or simply become outdated.

 If you have a newly-installed Windows version and still have an outdated Microphone driver, then it is likely you will face problems of no sound, recording fails or a mute microphone.